 Hayes also said citizens will have a choice to evaluate top candidates once they’ve been identified.

-Cronk said Chicon won’t be a “placeholder” or a “standing” interim police chief, but an “active participant.”
+Cronk said Chacon won’t be a “placeholder” or a “standing” interim police chief, but an “active participant.”

 “We have, in real-time, discussions around how we’re transforming our cadet academy, we know there are going to be conversations about our budget going forward,” Cronk said.
 “We need to have leaders that ensure we face these challenges head-on and not waiting to make decisions.”

-When asked why he decided to name Chicon the interim chief instead of Troy Gay, the department’s chief of staff and second-in-command to Manley, Cronk said it was an “incredibly difficult choice.”
+When asked why he decided to name Chacon the interim chief instead of Troy Gay, the department’s chief of staff and second-in-command to Manley, Cronk said it was an “incredibly difficult choice.”

 Cronk also said he hopes that internal candidates apply for the job.